 Issue #6 – Slow Internet Browser

-If taking care of these things does not solve the situation, there is an alternative approach – replacing your current browser.
+If taking care of these things does not solve the situation, replacing your current browser is an alternative approach.
 You have several options, such as Opera, Safari, Firefox, Edge, Vivaldi, and Edge.
 Test different browsers, and you may find that looking for a replacement was the right approach.

 More to it, to ensure a secure connection, you could start using VPN services.